GlynnPhillips/jotting/README.md

 ## Lightweight, simple & fast

 Cyclists of the transcontinental will be unsupported, camping and most importantly travelling across multiple countires.
-These are the main driving force of jotting as the cyclist will not want to waste time, battery and money simply trying to update their followers on their location, progress and experiences.
+These are the main driving forces behind creating jotting as the cyclist will not want to waste time, battery and money simply trying to update their followers on their location, progress and experiences.